kingston-enterprises/icarus-framework/README.md

 # Icarus framework

-Icarus was created with the goal of creating a lightweight, user-friendly framework to help accelerate the development websites.
+Icarus was built with the intention of producing a lightweight, user-friendly framework to aid in the building of websites.
-The idea is that we can simply install the tested code for the fundamental features when beginning a new client project and then simply build on that.
+The idea is that when starting a fresh c project, we can simply install the tested code for the essential functionalities and then build on that.

-Basic features include:
-- Custom Routing
-- Vitisor Counter
+Project Scope

-- User Authentication
+- Base application

-Other notable feautures include:
+   - Secured migration based database
+   - Secured user login and registration
+   - simple user profile dashboard
+   - simple user profile settings and controls
+   - site visitor counter

+Core
-- Datatabase migrations
+   - mvc architecture
+   - `.env` database connection
-- MVC Architecture
+   - custom routing
-- Form Templates
+   - form templates

 ![Kingston Enterprises Icarus FrameWork Graphic](https://user-images.githubusercontent.com/67066977/215330853-7be454cf-66ed-4db3-b106-547f7c83bb2d.jpg)